2013 horse meat scandal: Arrests

 On 23 May 2013, a Dutch meat wholesaler, Willy Selten, was arrested for allegedly selling 300 tonnes of horsemeat as beef.
 Selten, who owns the meat wholesaler Willy Selten BV, was arrested together with the company's interim director.

 In October Barry Gardiner MP, the UK shadow Environment minister criticised the lack of prosecutions of leading players ten months after David Cameron promised that everything possible would be done to deal with a "very shocking" crime.
 Gardiner said "The extraordinary thing is that because of its clout, industry has been able to commit what appears to be a criminal offence – selling the public horsemeat falsely labelled as beef – and just say they are sorry and didn't know."

 On 26 August 2016, Andronicos Sideras, owner of Dinos and Sons Ltd, was charged with conspiring with Ulrich Nielsen and Alex Ostler-Beech, of Flexi Foods, to sell horsemeat as beef between 1 January 2012 – 31 October 2012 by the City of London Police.
 On 2 August 2017 Sideras was jailed for four years and six months and Nielsen for three years and six months, while Ostler-Beech was given an 18-month suspended sentence and a 120 hour-community service order.

 December seizures

-In December 2013 consignments of horse meat were seized and arrests made.
+In December 2013, consignments of horse meat were seized and arrests were made.
 21 people were arrested on Monday 16 December in various parts of the South of France.
-This meat was from horses that had been kept on a farm attached to a scientific laboratory, and was not certified as fit for human consumption.
+This meat was from horses kept on a farm attached to a scientific laboratory and not certified as fit for human consumption.
 A dealer from Narbonne was helping police with enquiries.